Executive Practice Management™ Program for Dentists: EPM 5

-- Microsoft Office 2010 -Full Version with MS Word, Excel & PowerPoint or newer version (to be determined in Sept.
+3. Microsoft Office 365 -Full Version with MS Word, Excel & PowerPoint or newer version (to be determined in Sept.
 2016)

 4. Quickbooks Premier 2016 or newer version (to be determined in Sept.
 2016).
 Software (Enhanced Payroll Add-On Is Optional)

-- Calculator (Can use cell phone if it contains a sufficient calculater)
+5. Calculator (Can use cell phone if it contains a sufficient calculator)

 Materials supplied by the University of Florida:

-- Yellow Highlighter, Black Sharpie, Pens, and Pencil
+3. Yellow Highlighter, Black Sharpie, Pens, and Pencil

-4. Handouts made available on the website, and power points will be provided at each correlated weekend; beginning with the first weekend of face to face class.
+4. Handouts made available on the website, and power points will be provided at each correlated weekend; beginning with the first weekend of face-to-face cla

-Each enrolled cohort member must have sufficient reliable internet service/speed at home for use of the UF Sakai Webcourse, the Google Blogs, Skype, and email access.
+Each enrolled cohort member must have sufficient reliable internet service/speed at home for use of the UF Webcourse, the ‘eCommunity’ Google Blogs, Skype or FaceTime, and email access.
 Additional material may consist of text readings, case studies, and worksheets that supplement and enhance the topics of each weekend module.
-These will be located as an MS Word document inside the UF Sakai Webcourse, or will be emailed to the cohort group in advance by the Instructor.
+These will be located as a MS Word document inside the UF Webcourse, or will be emailed to the cohort group in advance by the Instructor.